ElektraInitiative/libelektra/doc/tutorials/compilation-variants.md

 - Have configuration for plugins (See [elektraPluginGetConfig()](http://doc.libelektra.org/api/latest/html/group__plugin.html) and dynamically switch with `if` according to the configuration.
-  This should be preferred when you want to (de)activate some features of a plugin at runtime.
+  This should be preferred when you want to (de)activate some features of a plugin at run-time.
 - Or use compilation variants to compile the plugin code multiple times with different `COMPILE_DEFINITIONS` (that are Macro definitions).
   This should be preferred when different macro definitions